zammdefi/pm/docs/src/src/PAMM.sol/contract.PAMM.md

 ### split

-Lock collateral -> mint YES+NO pair.
+Lock collateral -> mint YES+NO pair (1:1).

 For ETH markets, send ETH with the call.
-Dust refunded.

 ```solidity